shadhini/jekyll-tryouts/jekyll-quick-guide.md

 │         │         ├── scripts.html: JS scripts list
 │         │         ├── stylesheet.html: stylesheet list
 │         │         ├── svg-icons.html: SVG icons list
+│         │         ├── technologies-breadcrumbs.html: breadcrumbs for pages/docs related to technologies
+│         │         │       * not used
 │         │         ├── technology-list-accordion.html: accordion list of all technologies & their metadata
 │         │         ├── technology-metadata.html: technology metadata for current technology page
 │         │         ├── topic-list-accordion.html: accordion list of all topics & their metadata